eslam-gomaa/mysql_secure_installation_Ansible/README.md

 Below, is a list of the tested distributions

-💎 I'll be more than happen when you let me know if you faced an error !
+💎 I'll be more than happy when you let me know if you faced an error !

 | :Distribution                         | :Test result          |  Comment |
 | ------------------------------ | --------------------------   |----------|